 Many trauma-focused treatments can be done face-to-face in a provider’s office or over telemedicine (e.g., by video).

 Most trauma-focused psychotherapy study arms in the PTSD-Repository have examined therapy delivered in person with a provider (n = 334 study arms).
 Fewer studies have examined trauma-focused interventions delivered over video (n = 11 study arms) or via writing alone without provider contact (n = 5 study arms).
 Another way trauma-focused psychotherapies can be delivered is with assistance from technology-based tools, such as digital apps (n = 4 study arms).

 What is telemedicine for PTSD?

 The increase in demand for mental health services, the limited availability of PTSD treatments in many geographic areas and the rapid growth in technology have led to innovative technology- based methods being studied.
+This only increased during and after the COVID-19 pandemic.
 Most of the research examining the efficacy of PTSD treatments delivered via telemedicine has been conducted with Veteran populations.
 These findings are promising and give providers and patients flexibility to determine where and how care is provided.

 Who is included in studies of trauma-focused psychotherapy?

 Trauma-focused psychotherapies have been studied among many different groups of people.
 Understanding who participates in these studies helps us understand to what extent the research findings apply to the rest of the population or to ourselves if we are considering treatment.
 Below are some sample characteristics that are frequently asked about.

 Among the studies of trauma-focused psychotherapy that reported participants' military status, most study arms have included community samples (59%), with a large minority (25%) including military Veterans.
 Smaller numbers of studies have examined trauma-focused psychotherapies in mixed samples and among active-duty military service members.